Export

 Why are there multiple export volumes?

-Export volumes are divvied up based on the number of pages in the volume, with a maximum of 2500 pages per volume(so if one document has more than 2500, only that document will be in the export).
+Export volumes are divvied up based on the number of pages in the volume, with a maximum of 2500 pages per volume.

 2 | Download the Export Volumes